So much more than going from A to B

 Another very important element is that their value proposition is based on an information-based service.
 It is all about the data/information and the technical platform to distribute that data, and that is extremely scaleable.
 The Uber app and the technical platform behind it are easy to duplicate to new (geographical) markets.
 With Uber, no adjustments are needed most of the time (in some countries you can also pay with cash, like in India).

-Combine that information-based service with a digital channel which is available worldwide, the IOS and Android app stores, and you have a very easy way to unlock your service to a broad customer base.
+Combine that information-based service with a digital channel that is available worldwide, the IOS and Android app stores, and you have a very easy way to unlock your service to a broad customer base.

 Uber also creates a community of fans.
 There are two important reasons why this helps them in creating an exponential business model.
 One, as they are a love-brand and people are very enthusiastic about the service, they get free marketing due to positive word of mouth and ambassadorship.
 Two, users (drivers and the one being driven) are important contributors to the success and efficiency of the platform by giving feedback and ratings.
 Uber is ‘outsourcing’ that important element of the platform to its users.
-That is very scaleable, and free as well.
+That is very scalable, and free as well.

 Lean processes are another important element, it helps them to easily expand to new markets/cities.
 They have playbooks for roll-outs and, as said, the platform requires minimal adjustments to fit the new markets.
 On top of that, they work together with some important key-partners which make expansion relatively easy.
 They make use of Google Maps for example which gives them easy access to worldwide mapping, key in their app, and they use Adyen to process all their global payments.